robertfg/Hoppy-Beaver/README.md

 This is a side-scroller game developed as a project on Khan Academy.

+Instructions:
+1. Copy all files into one folder.
+2. Double-click "Hoppy Beaver.html" to begin.

 Rules:
 1. Use the space bar to hop to capture the sticks.
 2. Use the right and left arrow keys to avoid the "pooper."